willkg/blog/posts/mozilla/socorro_migration_2018.rst

 Let's talk about some of the quirky and awkward things about the old infrastructure.

+**Complicated deploy pipelines and confusion about deploy artifacts.**
 Deploys to stage happened automatically any time we merged to the master branch.
 These would build an RPM of Socorro components, install the RPM on CentOS, bake an AMI, and push that out to stage.
 Deploys to prod happened by tagging a commit in the master branch.
 The AMIs associated with that commit would get pushed to prod.
 RPM filenames included the tag of the Socorro build it was built on.
-However since RPMs were built in the deploy to stage and the tag was created to deploy to prod, the RPMs that were in prod had the previous tag.
+However, since RPMs were built in the deploy to stage and the tag was created to deploy to prod, the RPMs that were in prod had the previous tag.
 That was constantly confusing for me.

+**Local development, stage, and production envirionments were too different.**
 Our local development environment was completely different from the stage and production environments.
 It was really hard to get them to more closely match stage and production.
 Periodically, we'd have problems in stage and production